mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/README.md

 For this, publically avilable data from four research papers where used with data downloaded from the [Genome eccession omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi).

+Below are the links to the different directories associated with analysis of specific papers.

 [Paper 1](https://github.com/mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/tree/main/Paper%201)

 [Paper 2](https://github.com/mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/tree/main/Paper%202)